 Scripture is a timetabled period for Year 7, 8 and 9 students.
-A fully qualified teacher is employed by the combined Christian Churches in our community to teach a curriculum that represents beliefs shared by Catholic and Protestant churches in a way that is relevant to today's teenagers.
-Details of this curriculum are available from the school website.
+There are two options for SRE at UHS.
+Christian delivered by A fully qualified teacher is employed by the combined Christian Churches in our community to teach a curriculum that represents beliefs shared by Catholic and Protestant churches in a way that is relevant to today's teenagers.
+Buddhism provided by Manjurist Buddhist Centre Milton, the classes will follow the guidance of the Buddhist Council of NSW.
+Details of the curriculums are available from the school website.
 Parents/caregivers who conscientiously object on religious grounds can apply for their children to be exempt from attending Scripture classes.
-Students who have chosen non-Scripture will be accommodated in a classroom with an allocated teacher.
+Students who have chosen Non-Scripture will be accommodated in a classroom with an allocated teacher.